 This is a serious issue.
 Siloed thinking prevents businesses from doing the right things even when all the siloes are absolutely aligned on the right thing to do.

 New business paradigm on the rise

-For old-world organisations (and I hope that’s not putting them down too much – fact is, many businesses, especially large global businesses, are still in the 20th century), the answer is to raise the issue above the siloes.
+For old-world organizations (and I hope that’s not putting them down too much – the fact is, many businesses, especially large global businesses, are still in the 20th century), the answer is to raise the issue above the siloes.
 Programs like P2P that deliver a broad and important corporate benefit should be funded and sponsored at a corporate level.
 Boards should understand this.
-They need to see that P2P is not a finance thing; it is not a procurement or IT thing; it is a corporate thing that they cannot afford to ignore.
-I have said it many times: the executives that choose not to invest in P2P are culpable when serious corporate fraud happens and they should fear the shareholder meeting when investors call them out for lack of investment in safeguarding the business.
+They need to see that P2P is not a finance thing; it is not procurement or IT thing; it is a corporate thing that they cannot afford to ignore.
+It’s been said many times: the executives that choose not to invest in P2P are culpable when serious corporate fraud happens and they should fear the shareholder meeting when investors call them out for lack of investment in safeguarding the business.

 Out of the P2P compartments

 No one can take credit for this new model, it is emerging as a result of the convergence of some powerful technologies and it’s a model that solves the problem of siloed thinking.
 It will fundamentally change some well-established business conventions.